bunkerity/bunkerweb/README.md

 Reset the internal state of `hmac` instance as it's just created by [hmac.new](#hmacnew).
 It calls [HMAC_Init_ex](https://www.openssl.org/docs/manmaster/man3/HMAC_Init_ex.html) under the hood.

+User must call this before reusing the same `hmac` instance.

 [Back to TOC](#table-of-contents)